21 Spiritual Goal Examples to Grow in 2021

 Plan to incorporate spiritual habits–or rituals– into your day.
 These don’t have to be major, formal rites of a specific system of faith–just small, repeated daily actions that relate to your spirituality.

 Performing rituals is an effective method of getting your mind used to being in a spiritual mode.
-Plan to create small (but meaningful) habits, such as praying before meals, doing evening devotionals, reading scripture, or anything else that helps you feel spiritual.
+Plan to create small (but meaningful) habits, such as praying before meals, doing evening devotionals, reading spiritual books or scriptures, or anything else that helps you feel spiritual.
 Small changes can easily add up to make a big difference in your life.

 14. Practice Self-Care